Excess 14 Spares

 I’ve also added a column for what we’ve replaced the factory lines with.
 In some cases, like the sheets, the diameter is slightly smaller as the replacement is a Dyneema core and Dyneema inner cover for extra strength (Liros Racer.

-I’ve alos chosen different manufacturers to have different colors, or different qualities for the specific application.
+I’ve also chosen different manufacturers to have different colors or different qualities for the specific application.

 | Rope | Factory Length (m) | Factory Diameter (mm) | Replaced With |